 The Office's aim is to collect and preserve documents relating to the history of Somerset to safeguard them for present and future generations.

 The documents date from the 8th century to the present day.

 It then makes these documents accessible to the public.

 These archives include documents, manuscripts, maps and photographs.

-They have a wide range of resources, so whether you are interested in the history of your local community, researching the history of a house, conducting research for a school, college or university assignment or conducting family history research, you will find the documents held of use.
+They have a wide range of resources, so whether you are interested in the history of your community or local area, researching the history of a house, conducting research for a school, college or university assignment or conducting family history research, you will find the records and documents held of use.